matrix-profile-foundation/matrixprofiler/cran-comments.md

 - None yet.

 ## Old comments

+## Comments for this version (0.1.9)

+- [x] Due to CRAN policy, I had to remove the Makefile command --strip-debug.
+Therefore, the library now has more than 15MB in size on \*nix systems.
+Removed VignetteBuilder field since this package does not contain a vignette.

 - [x] I see that last version was archived due to OSX bug on compiling cpp code.
 I wasn't warned about it, at least I didn't see any e-mail in my inbox.
 Nevertheless, the "bug" is known and I fixed it in this version.
 Already tested on